MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 You will need to create separate retention policies if you want to retain or delete the original files, email messages, or Teams messages.

 > [!NOTE]
-> If you want retained cloud attachments to expire at the same time as the messages that contained them, configure the retention label to have the same retain and then delete actions and timings as your retention policies for Exchange and Teams.
+> If you want retained cloud attachments to expire at the same time as the messages that contained them, configure the retention label to have the same retain and then delete actions and timings as your retention policies for Exchange, Teams, and Yammer.

 To consider when auto-applying retention labels to cloud attachments:

+- Yammer must be in [native mode](/yammer/configure-your-yammer-network/overview-native-mode) to support cloud attachments.

-- If cloud attachments and links in a Teams message are changed after the message is sent by editing the message, those changed cloud attachments and links aren't supported for retention.
+- If cloud attachments and links in a Teams or Yammer message are changed after the message is sent by editing the message, those changed cloud attachments and links aren't supported for retention.

 - When a user is added to a Teams conversation and given access to the full history of the conversation, that history can include cloud attachments and URL text links.
 If these attachments were shared within 48 hours of the user added to the conversation, current copies of the attachments are auto-labeled for retention.
 Attachments shared before this time period aren't supported for newly added users.

-- Attachments and links shared outside Teams and Outlook aren't supported, and the attachments and links must be content stored in SharePoint or OneDrive.
+- Attachments and links shared outside Teams, Outlook, and Yammer aren't supported, and the attachments and links must be content stored in SharePoint or OneDrive.

 - Cloud attachments and links in encrypted emails or encrypted messages aren't supported.

+- Sharing an existing Yammer message with an attachment isn't supported.

 - Specific to shared documents from URL text links:
     - Supported in the message body but not in the email subject or Teams channel subject, announcement, or subheadings.
-    - Not supported for files that are uploaded to Yammer and from there, shared as URLs via email or Teams messages (typically have "https://web.yammer.com" at the beginning of the URL)
     - Not supported for previous responses in the same thread, only the current message
     - Total limit of 25 attachments in a single message, where this maximum can be any combination of cloud attachments and shared documents from URL text links
-    - Not supported beyond 5,000 characters in the initial email body or Teams message
+    - Not supported beyond 5,000 characters in the initial email body or in Teams and Yammer messages

 - The following items aren't supported as attachments that can be retained:
   - SharePoint sites, pages, lists, forms, folders, document sets, and OneNote pages.